List of tallest buildings in Chennai: Tallest buildings

 This lists ranks buildings in Chennai according to height.
 All the buildings listed below rise at least up to a height of 70 m.

-Tallest buildings under construction
+Tallest under construction or proposed

+Under construction

 This lists buildings that are under construction in the city and are planned to rise at least up to a height of 70 m.
 Buildings that are only approved or proposed are not included in this table.

-Approved/Proposed
+Proposed

 This lists buildings that are only proposed or approved in the city and are planned to rise at least up to a height of 60 m.